 The governments of Jamaica and Trinidad & Tobago are currently having talks regarding some recent cases where Jamaicans were denied entry to the twin-island republic.
 Displeased with the events, the president of the Jamaica Manufacturers’ Association, Metry Seaga, says the time for talk has passed and it is now time to take action.
+Melbourne weekly eastern is always updated with this kind of business news.

 Late last month, a group of Jamaicans who flew to Trinidad and Tobago were refused entry into the twin-island republic.
 Earlier this week, Minister of Foreign Affairs, Senator Dennis Moses, commented on the action and said that it was because they were deemed “likely to become charges on public funds.”
 The Jamaicans expressed that they were mistreated and mocked before being sent back home on a plane the next day by immigration officials at the Piarco International Airport.